NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control - Solutions/README.md

 ## Challenge 1.5: Write a comment in the name of another user:
 Browse to http://localhost:3000/#/contact.
-Open the web development tool and navigate to tab "Inspector" in Firefox or "Elements" in Chrome:
+Open the web development tool and navigate to tab `Inspector` in Firefox or `Elements` in Chrome:
 ![1_5_1](screenshots/solution1_5_1.png)
 You will find the input field with the id `userId`.
 This field includes the attribute `hidden`.
 Edit the source and remove this attribute.
 After editing the source, an input field appears above the `Author`: